scriptwithahmad/app-router-docs/README.md

 if you add specific layout you can create a layout file in specific file where you add nested layout i'm creating nested layout in my products file just adding layout file etc.

+# Commit 12
+Route Group Layout:
+it's works like as route group

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.